Overview

 time.
 Please make sure you understand what fees and costs you are paying.

 Quarterly fees are based upon the end of quarter valuation of total assets under management.
+Clients

-client, based on the number of days left in the quarter of termination.
+the number of days left in the quarter of termination.

-WAM may hold assets designated as “unmanaged” per client direction on behalf of clients for no
+WAM may hold assets designated as “unmanaged” per client direction on behalf of clients for no fee.

-all “unmanaged” assets, the Firm has no discretionary authority and, importantly, will not take
+“unmanaged” assets, the Firm has no discretionary authority and, importantly, will not take

 responsibility for the suitability of these investments as they relate to the client’s investment